Top 10 Bizarre, Unusual and Weird Plants

 Like other window-leaved succulents, this one has chubby leaves tipped with triangular patches of translucent pigment.
 The windows protect these weird plants from burning desert rays while letting in just enough light for photosynthesis.
 A large white flower rises up from the sand to attract pollinators.

-Why we love them: In bright light, baby toes produce a red pigment that gives them further protection from the sun.
+Why we love it: In bright light, baby toes produce a red pigment that gives them further protection from the sun.
 They take on a pink tinge, almost seeming to blush.

 To me, it looks like a skinny starfish on a stalk.
 But to wasps, the five banded petals of this tropical orchid resemble big, tasty spiders.
 While wrestling with the blooms, a wasp becomes covered in pollen, which it will helpfully—though hungrily—take to the next spider orchid.